Heidi Sundal

 Heidi Sundal (born October 30, 1962, in Oslo) is a Norwegian team handball player and Olympic medalist.
 She received silver medals at the 1988 Summer Olympics in Seoul with the Norwegian national team, and at the 1992 Summer Olympics in Barcelona.
+She also won two world championship bronze medals, one at the 1986 World Championship and another at the 1993 World Championship.

 Heidi Sundal played 269 games for the national team during her career, scoring 731 goals.

 Sundal was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 1998.